This article originally appeared on VICE UK.

 Our society is failing transgender people.
 According to Stonewall, one in ten trans pupils in the UK have received death threats at school, 84 percent have self-harmed and a staggering 45 percent have attempted suicide.
-Of those who do make it to adulthood, physical and mental abuse often awaits.
+Of those who do make it to adulthood, physical and mental abuse often await.

 "Fundamentally, we are looking at a crisis in trans people's mental health," Jamie Pallas, communications and project coordinator at Gendered Intelligence, tells me.
-"Some of the young trans people [we deal with] are afraid to leave their homes."
+"Most of the young trans people [we deal with] are afraid to leave their homes."

 These are four of those stories.

 Jay Griffin, 13

 When Jay came out as bisexual at the age of 11, he was accepted fully by his mother, Erin Georgia.
 A talented clarinet player, Jay was "wise beyond his years" and the family joked that he was an adult trapped in a child's body.